ISIS Claims Murders Of 4 Christians In Pakistan

 "By targeting the family on the road, the gunmen found a weak link: Pakistani forces had stepped up security around churches, to stop militants who target Christians on their holiest days.
 But the roads are still vulnerable.

-"The family was travelling in Quetta, a garrison town near the Afghan border.
+"The family was traveling in Quetta, a garrison town near the Afghan border.
 It's the same town where ISIS militants stormed a church compound right before Christmas.
 They killed nine people."

 According to Pakistan's Express Tribune, roughly 2 percent of Pakistan's population is Christian.